fonnesbeck/Bios6301/slides/lecture10_oop.md

     !r
     > joe@salary <- TRUE
     Error in checkSlotAssignment(object, name, value) :
-      assignment of an object of class “logical” is not valid for slot "salary" in an object of class “employee”; is(value, "numeric") is not TRUE
+      assignment of an object of class "logical" is not valid for slot "salary" in an object of class "employee"; is(value, "numeric") is not TRUE
     > joe@celery <- 100000
     Error in checkSlotAssignment(object, name, value) :
-      "celery" is not a slot in class “employee”
+      "celery" is not a slot in class "employee"

 By contrast, in S3 there would be no error message.
 S3 classes are just lists, and you are allowed to add a new component at any time.